VAVA-OP2/budget_frontend/README.md

 1. Open your PostgreSQL or Supabase SQL editor.

+2. Open the [setup-sql-budget-scripts.txt](https://github.com/VAVA-OP2/budget_frontend/blob/main/vite-project/setup-sql-budget-scripts.txt) file in this repository.

-2. Copy the following SQL script and paste it into the editor.
+3. Copy the SQL script from the file and paste it into the editor.

-3. Run the script to create the necessary database tables and relationships.
+4. Run the script to create the necessary database tables and relationships.

 ## Features